Last Updated on

-Moringa leaves rich in zinc, calcium, iron, potassium, copper, magnesium, and manganese.
+Moringa leaves are rich in zinc, calcium, iron, potassium, copper, magnesium, and manganese.
 It also contains vitamins A, C, D, E, and K, and is famous for its rich content of antioxidants, which help to maintain healthy hair, free from damage.

-- 1 tablespoon of Grated Ginger
+- 1 tablespoon of grated inger

-- A handful of Moringa Leaves
+- A handful of moringa Leaves

 - 2 cups of water

 - Boil the grated ginger and moringa leaves in 2 cups of water for 5-10 minutes